Yelp/detect-secrets/README.md

 analytics:
   Quantify the success of your plugins based on the labelled results in your baseline.
-To be used with the statisitcs mode (--stats).
+To be used with the statistics mode (--stats).

   --json        Outputs results in a machine-readable format.
 ```